freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/write-concise-declarative-functions-with-es6.md

 ---

 ## Description

 <section id='description'>

-When defining functions within objects in ES5, we have to use the keyword <code>function</code> as follows:
+When defining functions within objects in ES5, we have to use the keyword `function` as follows:

 ```js
 const person = {